Corsican Guard Affair

 Monument in Rome at the location of the shooting of the French ambassador Charles III de Créquy by Pope Alexander's Corsican guards.
 Erected 1664, demolished 1668.

-The Corsican Guard Affair in 1662 was when the Papal Corsican Guard's fired on the French ambassador's coach, leading to a two year break in diplomatic relations between France and the Papacy and an eventual dissolution of the Corsican Guard.
+The Corsican Guard Affair in 1662 took place when the Papal Corsican Guard fired on the French ambassador's coach, leading to a two-year break in diplomatic relations between France and the Papacy and an eventual dissolution of the Corsican Guard.
 It was an example of Louis XIV of France's aggressive foreign policy.

 Background

 The end of the Corsican Guard, triggered by an incident that occurred in Rome on August 20, 1662, gives an insight into the evolution of the geopolitical situation in Europe and on the growing French influence in Italy.
 Toward the middle of the 17th century, the presence in Rome of numerous diplomatic missions of the European states ended up creating a paradoxical situation in which the major powersthrough over-extension of the concept of extraterritoriality, the so-called "liberty of quarters"had in some cases provided their embassies with real military garrisons (whose soldiers were free to bear weapons throughout the city), leading to the transformation of entire areas of the city center into free zones, where criminals and killers could find refuge, untouchable by the law.

 Pope Alexander VII Chigi (r.
 1655–67) tried to limit these excesses and was soon satisfied by the actions of both Spain and the Holy Roman Empire.
 In contrast, Louis XIV of France (r.
 1643–1715), who was hostile to the Pope, sent to Rome his cousin Charles III, Duke of Créqui, as Extraordinary Ambassador together with a reinforced military escort, in order to antagonize the Roman court and the Pope's family.
 The ambassador's task was apparently to sabotage the pope's effort to create an anti-Ottoman alliance.
 Regarding the liberty of quarters issue, Créqui demanded that the pope extend it well behind the limit of Palazzo Farnese, including via Giulia, which was part of the way along which the Corsican soldiers had to walk each day in order to reach the Carceri Nuove (the state prison) from their barracks at the Trinità dei Pellegrini.
 The commander of the Guard, Don Mario Chigi, reacted to that by ordering 150 soldiers to patrol the streets of Rome.